kailash-manasarovar/statement/docs/timeline/2023/may.md

 ![Chamber music concert](../../content/images/chamber-music-concert.png)

 - This trumpet teacher is [Mark from English class in 2014](../../crimes/protagonists/vidal-sastre.md#mark-from-english-class-in-2013).
-- Later, the [third trumpet teacher](../../crimes/protagonists/vidal-sastre.md#an-unknown-man-i-may-have-a-picture-of) without me noticing.
+- Later, the [third trumpet teacher](../../crimes/protagonists/vidal-sastre.md#an-unknown-man-i-may-have-a-picture-of) enters again without me noticing.
 - Carmen Lopez Cano, Domingo's sister, a tiny blond woman, was playing the role of Pablo's "mum" in the audience and she was the only other adult person in the room apart from the "teachers".
 - She brought a small child with her.
 - The concert ends and I leave to walk out.